 If you used a bike share program and suffered serious injuries, you may be able to hold the company or city responsible – depending on the situation.
 Even if you signed a liability waiver, speak with an experienced injury attorney.
 Never assume that a waiver means you have no options, especially when someone’s blatant negligence injured you.

-Contact the attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP today to explore your legal options.
+Contact the attorneys at Koonz McKenney Johnson & DePaolis LLP today to explore your legal options.
 Schedule a consultation by contacting one of our three office locations or by scheduling an appointment online.